yherai/react-streams/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run storybook`

+Launches the Storybook of all stories defined in the application.<br />
+Open [http://localhost:40000](http://localhost:40000) to view it in the browser.

+**Note: The story book uses the Rest JSON server to get the data of streams available**

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />